SnapPetal/foosball/.github/ISSUE_TEMPLATE/github_issue_template.md

+# Issue Title
-Issue Title: A short, descriptive title of the issue Issue Type
+A short, descriptive title of the issue

+# Issue Type
-    [ ] Bug Report
+- [ ] Bug Report

-    [ ] Feature Request
+- [ ] Feature Request

-    [ ] Enhancement
+- [ ] Enhancement

-    [ ] Documentation
+- [ ] Documentation

-    [ ] Other (please specify)
+- [ ] Other (please specify)

-Description
+# Description
 A clear and concise description of the issue.
 Provide context for what you were trying to do and what went wrong.

-For Bug Reports:
+---

+## Environment
+- OS:
+- Application version:
+- Java version:
+- Other relevant info:

+## Screenshots/Logs
+*If applicable, add screenshots or log output to help explain your problem.*

-Steps to Reproduce
+## Steps to Reproduce (for bugs)
+*Please provide a minimal reproducible example.*

-    Go to '...'
+1. Go to '...'

-    Click on '....'
+2. Click on '...'

-    Scroll down to '....'
+3. Scroll down to '...'

-    See error '....'
+4. See error '...'

-Expected Behavior
+## Expected Behavior
 A clear and concise description of what you expected to happen.

-Actual Behavior
+## Actual Behavior
 A clear and concise description of what actually happened.

+## Reproducibility
+- [ ] Always
+- [ ] Sometimes
+- [ ] Rarely
+- [ ] Unable to reproduce

+## Additional Context
+Add any other context, links, or screenshots about the issue here.

+---

-For Feature Requests or Enhancements:
+# For Feature Requests or Enhancements
-Rationale/Problem
+## Rationale/Problem
 Describe the problem this new feature or enhancement would solve.
 Why is it needed?

-Proposed Solution
+## Proposed Solution
 A clear and concise description of the feature or enhancement you're suggesting.
-Additional Context or Screenshots

-Add any other context, links, or screenshots about the issue here.